oracle/tribuo/docs/Internals.md

-The majority of `Trainer`s then create a `SparseVector` from each `Example`'s features, and copies out the `Output` into either an id or double value (depending on it's class).
+The majority of `Trainer`s then create a `SparseVector` from each `Example`'s features, and copies out the `Output` into either an id or double value (depending on its class).
 The `SparseVector` guarantees that there are no id collisions by adding together colliding feature values (collisions can be induced by feature hashing), and otherwise validates the `Example`.
 Ensemble `Trainer`s and others which wrap an inner `Trainer` leave the `SparseVector` conversion to the inner `Trainer`.

-The `Trainer` then executes it's training algorithm to produce the model parameters.
+The `Trainer` then executes its training algorithm to produce the model parameters.

 Finally, the `Trainer` constructs the `ModelProvenance` incorporating the